Freeze-In Dark Matter within the Seesaw mechanism: Results

 \subsection{Phenomenologically emergent approximate lepton number symmetry}

 The parameter space of solutions discussed in the previous section may seem strongly fine tuned, featuring a large hierarchy of values between the DM mass and the heavier HNLs, as well as between $\Im \omega_{23}$ and the other parameters of the $R$ matrix.
 However, this is exactly the limit in which global lepton number conservation is recovered in the CI parametrisation: in the limit $M_1 \rightarrow 0$, $M_2 \rightarrow M_3$, $\omega_{12}, \omega_{13} \rightarrow 0$ and $\omega_{23} \rightarrow \pm i \infty$, the new fields arrange in a decoupled massless state $N_1$ and a Dirac fermion given by a linear combination of the fields $N_2$ and $N_3$, thus resulting in a theory with lepton number conserving interactions only.
 In the exactly symmetric limit light active neutrinos are massless, $\hat{m}=0$, thus the symmetry must be broken at some level.
-This also provides a possible explanation for the lightness of active neutrinos when compared to the other SM fermions~\cite{tHooft:1979rat,Shaposhnikov:2006nn,Kersten:2007vk,Abada:2007ux,Gluza:2002vs,Moffat:2017feq}.
+This also provides a possible explanation for the lightness of active neutrinos when compared to the other SM fermions~\cite{tHooft:1979rat,Gluza:2002vs,Shaposhnikov:2006nn,Kersten:2007vk,Abada:2007ux,Moffat:2017feq}.
+Concerning the specific values of $M_i$, the symmetry only imposes relations among them, while the absolute scales $M_1$ and $M_{2,3}$ must derive from the (unknown) mechanism at the origin of these Majorana mass terms.
+Without assuming a specific mechanism, the restrictions on these parameters are mostly phenomenological in nature.
+In particular, to be a viable DM candidate $M_1$ must lie around the keV scale (smaller values are excluded by structure formation, larger ones give a too short DM lifetime), while the scale of $M_{2,3}$ is determined by the assumed DM production mechanism (much smaller values imply too small Yukawa couplings to produce a sizeable DM population, while for much larger values the parent particles decay at temperatures above the electroweak phase transition, when the active-sterile mixings are vanishing).